New York Songlines: 30th Street

 102: Meridian Medical Institute of East-West Medicine

-110: Jewish Braille Institute of America
+110: JBI Library of the Jewish Braille Institute of America

 122: One of several houses on this block that make me think, "Aw...
 I wish I lived here."